tianhm/regex-tui/readme.md

 go install github.com/vitor-mariano/regex-tui@latest
 ```

-This will install the binary to your `$GOPATH/bin` directory.
+This will install the binary to your `$HOME/go` directory.
 Make sure this directory is in your `PATH`.
-If you are using newer verson of Go (1.17+), GOPATH is no longer required, and Go defaults to $HOME/go.
-So add the correct path needed.

 ### Manual Installation with Make